Rock ‘n’ Roller Coaster Starring The Muppets: FAQs, songs, and fun details

-Muppets such as Kermit the Frog, Miss Piggy, and Animal will star in a new version of Rock ‘n’ Roller Coaster opening in 2026 at Disney’s Hollywood Studios, replacing Aerosmith in the longstanding attraction.
+Muppets such as Kermit the Frog, Miss Piggy, and Animal will star in a new version of Rock ‘n’ Roller Coaster opening in spring 2026 at Disney’s Hollywood Studios, replacing Aerosmith in the longstanding attraction.

 Out with Aerosmith, in with Muppets